-Bus services can support a wide range of policy objectives that are important for health through increasing economic and social participation.
+Bus services can support a wide range of policy objectives that are important for health, by increasing economic and social participation.
 In some regions, especially in rural areas and isolated communities, buses are the only means of public transport that enable people to connect with other areas.

 The aggregate figure for England hides large variations across different regions.

-- Bus passenger journeys per person have decreased by 55% in the North East, 50% in Yorkshire and the Humber and 46% in the West Midlands.
+- Before the pandemic, bus passenger journeys per person had decreased by 56% in the North East, 50% in Yorkshire and the Humber, and 46% in the West Midlands.
 They have fallen further as a result of the pandemic.

-The difference in bus usage is partly due to how different schemes operate.
-Bus services in London operate through Transport for London (TfL) that have introduced policies supporting greater bus use, such as the congestion charge, additional priority bus lanes, an advanced smart ticketing system, better passenger information, regulated fares and a 24-hour bus service.
+The difference in bus travel is partly due to how different schemes operate.
+Bus services in London operate through Transport for London (TfL), which has introduced policies supporting greater bus use, such as the congestion charge, additional priority bus lanes, an advanced smart ticketing system, better passenger information, regulated fares and a 24-hour bus service.

 Policy action can clearly make a difference to bus provision.
 Providing combined local authorities with access to franchising powers could help improve local bus services.
 Further investment in services and policies that support bus use is also required.